 The American Psychiatric Association (APA) officially removed homosexuality from the DSM in 1973.
 While this was a huge stride forward, there was still a tremendous amount of work to be done.
 This declassification was sparked by ongoing cultural changes, such as the Civil Rights Movement, Women's Equality, and eventually the gay rights movement.

 Fight for Equal Rights

 The historical shift for the gay rights movement was the 1969 Stonewall riots in New York City.
-Activists were challenging the police, government, and societal views and laws against the LGBTQ+ community.
-Members of the community and allies rallied together for equal rights and slowly but surely, same sex marriage and official unions began to become legalized across the U.S. and the world.
+Activists were challenging the police, government, and societal views and laws against the LGBTQIA+ community.
+Members of the community and allies rallied together for equal rights and slowly but surely, same-sex marriage and official unions began to become legalized across the U.S. and the world.

 While it may seem like all is solved with pride parades, openly gay political leaders, and accurate representation, there is still so much work that needs to be done.
-Many countries still consider same sex unions illegal, punishable by death, and an abomination on family and honor.
-Business owners still discriminate against LGBTQ+ customers and employees.
+Many countries still consider same-sex unions illegal, punishable by death, and an abomination to family and honor.
+Business owners still discriminate against LGBTQIA+ customers and employees.
 Many individuals still burrow deep in the closet due to fear of judgment and ostracization.
-These situations take a huge toll on mental health, and its been reported that suicide rates and mental health concerns are of a much higher occurrence amongst the LGBTQ+ community.
+These situations take a huge toll on mental health, and it's been reported that suicide rates and mental health concerns are of a much higher occurrence amongst the LGBTQ+ community.